Best stylus for iPad in 2022

 Do you want a stylus that works well under pressure?

 Pressure sensitivity is one of the biggest concerns for artists and designers.
-The ability to render lines of varying thickness in a natural makes sketching on a digital screen much easier.
+The ability to render lines of varying thickness in a natural motion makes sketching on a digital screen much easier.
 Programs like Photoshop recognize pressure-sensitive styluses and put them to good use.
-With a little practice, an old-school pen and paper artist will have complete control over their new digital canvas.
+With a little practice, an old-school pen and paper will have complete control over their new digital canvas.

 Pressure-sensitive pens will need to sync up to your tablet (usually via Bluetooth) so the pen and the screen can communicate and give you the most accurate line possible.

-Tilt sensitivity allows users to alter the line like that of a pencil.
+Tilt sensitivity allows users to alter the line like that of a traditional pencil.
 Tilt the stylus down and the side of the tip will create shaded markings.
 This is a fantastic tool for artists who do a lot of inking and shading to create shadow effects.
 However, if you’re just using the pen for note-taking, a tilt function may not be necessary.

 What type of tablet are you using?